goatchurchprime/jupyter_micropython_kernel/README.md

 Note: Restarting the kernel does not actually reboot the device.
 Also, pressing the reset button will probably mess things up, because this interface relies on the ctrl-A non-echoing paste mode to do its stuff.

+You can list all the functions with:
+    %lsmagic

 ## Debugging